Bringing a new baby home from the hospital is an incredibly exciting time for any new mum, but it’s also pretty exhausting.

 Either you’re reminding the new mum of the fact they need to upgrade their wardrobe or you’re putting them in a situation where they are likely to see lots of lovely clothes they want but unfortunately can’t fit into.

-If you want to treat them then go for accessories including bags, jewellery and shoes.
+If you want to treat them then go for accessories including bags, jewelry and shoes.
 These items will still make the new mum feel special but avoid any uncomfortable moments in the changing room.

 3. Forget newborn clothes

-Clothes aren’t only a bad present idea for the mum – they’re also a bad idea for baby, at least if you buy in newborn sizes.
+Clothes aren’t only a bad present idea for the mum – they’re also a bad idea for a baby, at least if you buy in newborn sizes.

 Although it’s hard to resist the cuteness of this miniature outfits, everyone and their dog will be buying them to “help out” the new mum.
 The problem?
 Babies grow quickly and your friend will struggle to get much wear out of all the new clothes she’s given.